 - Put the pork roast in the slow cooker and add salt and pepper.
 Pour in the cider vinegar.
 Cover with lid and cook on low for 12 hours (I cook it overnight).1 pork roast, 1 tablespoon salt, 1 teaspoon black pepper, 1 1/2 cups cider vinegar

-- Remove pork roast from crockpot and shred with forks (this will be very easy).
+- Remove the pork roast from the crockpot and shred it with forks (this will be very easy).

 - Drain juices from the slow cooker, reserving two cups of liquid.
 Return pulled pork to the slow cooker.
 To the reserved liquid add the brown sugar, hot sauce, and crushed pepper flakes.
 Stir well.
 Pour over shredded pork and place the lid back on the crockpot.2 tablespoons brown sugar, 1 tablespoon hot sauce, 1 teaspoon crushed red pepper flakes

 - Place on low or warm setting until ready to serve.
 Can be made ahead of time, refrigerated, and reheated in the microwave.

 It’s easy to act with kindness and understanding toward those who have been kind to you.
 Yet the real power of kindness comes when you give it even to those who don’t deserve it.